nationalarchives/ds-disco-pdf-gen-lambda/README.md

 # ds-disco-pdf-gen-lambda

-## Prepare and package Pillow dependencies
+## Package Pillow dependencies with function code

 Launch an EC2 with the AMI – amzn-ami-hvm-2018.03.0.20181129-x86_64-gp2 to install and package Pillow.